dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 |Created a pool in /srv/dcache/pool-1.
 The pool was added to dCacheDomain
 |in file:/etc/dcache/layouts/mylayout.conf.
 ```

+No we will use the following command:

+ > dcache pool create /srv/dcache/pool-1 pool1 dCacheDomain

 Now if we open  `/etc/dcache/layouts/mylayout.conf` file, it should be updated to have
 an additional `pool` service: